 9.4.2.160 Wide Bandwidth Channel Switch element

 …

-If the New Operating Class field in the frame that contains this element does not indicate an S1G band, the subfields New Channel Width, New Channel Center Frequency Segment 0, and New Channel CenterFrequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0, and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in Table 9-313 (VHT Operation Information subfields).
-Otherwise, the subfields New Channel Width and NewChannel Center Frequency Segment 0 have the same definition, respectively, as the Channel Width and the Channel Center Frequency in the S1G Operation Information field, described in Table 9-353 (S1G Operation Information field).
+If the New Operating Class field in the frame that contains this element indicates 5 GHz band, the subfields New Channel Width, New Channel Center Frequency Segment 0, and New Channel CenterFrequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0, and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in Table 9-313 (VHT Operation Information subfields). (#14117)

+If the New Operating Class field in the frame that contains this element indicates 6 GHz band, the subfields New Channel Width, New Channel Center Frequency Segment 0, and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0, and Channel Center Frequency Segment 1 in the 6 GHz Operation Information field in the HE Operation Information field described in 9.4.2.249 HE Operation element, or in the EHT Operation Information field described in Table 9-401a—(Channel width, CCFS0, and CCFS1 subfields). (#14117)

+If the New Operating Class field in the frame that contains this element indicates S1G band(#14117), the subfields New Channel Width and NewChannel Center Frequency Segment 0 have the same definition, respectively, as the Channel Width and the Channel Center Frequency in the S1G Operation Information field, described in Table 9-353 (S1G Operation Information field).
 The New Channel Center Frequency Segment 1 subfield is reserved.

 References: